 Data access and usage

-Ten to Men: The Australian Longitudinal Study on Male Health is funded by the Australian Commonwealth Government Department of Health to contribute to the public good thorough research into male health.
+Ten to Men: The Australian Longitudinal Study on Male Health is funded by the Australian Commonwealth Government Department of Health to contribute to the public good through research into male health.

 Ten to Men data are available to research projects that serve the public good, are scientifically and ethically sound, and contribute to the knowledge base on male health.

 Researchers (including post-graduate students) affiliated with a university, recognised research institute or government department are eligible to apply to access and use Ten to Men data.

 Please review the attached data access policy documents and forms.
 To return the forms or request further information, email: email@example.com.

 - Data Access Use T&C [PDF, 358 KB]

 - Data Access Request Form [PDF, 1.2 MB]

 - Data Access Amendment Form [PDF, 310 KB]